-A belated happy birthday to Giovanni Battaglin, who was born on July 22, 1951.
+Happy birthday to Giovanni Battaglin, who was born on this day in 1951.

-Battaglin is best known for his Grand Tour double-victory, wherein he won both the Giro d’Italia and the Vuelta a Espana during the same season in 1981, a feat only equalled by Bernard Hinault, Stephen Roche, Miguel Yndurain, Marco Pantani, Albert Contador and Chris Froome in modern times.
+Battaglin is best known for his Grand Tour double victory, wherein he won both the Giro d’Italia and the Vuelta a Espana during the same season in 1981, a feat only equaled by Bernard Hinault, Stephen Roche, Miguel Yndurain, Marco Pantani, Albert Contador and Chris Froome in modern times.

 Additionally, Battaglin also won the coveted Polka Dot climber’s jersey in the 1979 Tour de France.